-The landmark trial that provides the mostcited definitions and the risk factors for clinically significant stress ulcer-related bleeding in critically ill patients was published in 1994 by Cook et al. In their multicenter prospective cohort study of 2,252 patients, the authors reported that prolonged mechanical ventilation is an important risk factor for clinically significant stress ulcer-related bleeding.
+The landmark trial that provides the mostcited definitions and the risk factors for clinically significant stress ulcer-related bleeding in critically ill patients was published in 1994 by Cook et al.1 In their multicenter prospective cohort study of 2,252 patients, the authors reported that prolonged mechanical ventilation is an important risk factor for clinically significant stress ulcer-related bleeding.

-Another major prospective cohort study observed an incidence rate of clinically significant stress ulcer-related bleeding of 3.5%.

-Dr. Chongnarungsin cites another prospective cohort study of 183 patients from the same era, wherein the authors defined stress ulcer-related bleeding as bleeding requiring transfusion of packed red blood cells, found on endoscopy or on postmortem evaluation.
-This was in contrast to the 1994 study of Cook et al, who had a more rigorous and comprehensive definition for overt and clinically significant stress ulcer-related bleeding, applied by up to three independent adjudicators not involved in the patients' care.
+Another major prospective cohort study observed an incidence rate of clinically significant stress ulcer-related bleeding of 3.5%.2 sive definition for overt and clinically significant stress ulcer-related bleeding, applied by up to three independent adjudicators not involved in the patients' care.
 Their definition not only entailed a more accurate transfusion-dependent bleeding criterion, but also included hemodynamic and laboratory criteria.
-As such, the "very low rate" of stress ulcer-related bleeding reported by Zandstra et al should be critically appraised.
+As such, the "very low rate" of stress ulcer-related bleeding reported by Zandstra et al3 should be critically appraised.
 Of note, the authors in that study did not report the rates of patients who received early enteral feeding, and their patients received cefotaxime for digestive tract decontamination, an important confounder to the interpretation of the study results.